signature-opensource/CK-TypeScript/CK.Transform.Core/README.md

 ## Error handling: inlined errors
 The collected tokens can contain `TokenError` that is a specialized `Token`.
 This behavior is simple to implement and understand.
-This enables any analyzer to be "fault tolearant" but analyze can also be stopped on the first error.
+This enables any analyzer to be "fault tolearant" but analyze can also stop on the first error.